Physical Therapy Preprofessional Program

 Why Study at Iowa?

 The department is part of the university’s Carver College of Medicine and has close ties to University of Iowa Hospitals and Clinics, one of the nation’s largest public university teaching hospitals.
 Its location on the University of Iowa health sciences campus provides access to vital resources, including faculty in basic sciences and medicine, basic science courses, and the atmosphere and facilities of an outstanding medical college.
-Iowa’s facilities are well equipped for classroom and laboratory instruction.
-They include seven state-of-the-art independent research laboratories.
+Iowa’s facilities are well equipped for classroom and laboratory instruction and include seven state-of-the-art independent research laboratories.

 As an undergraduate interested in becoming a physical therapist, you'll need to take course work that will prepare you to enter the Doctor of Physical Therapy (DPT) graduate degree program.
-You must complete a bachelor’s degree and all prerequisites to the DPT program at an accredited U.S. institution prior to enrollment.
+You must complete a bachelor’s degree and all prerequisites for the DPT program at an accredited U.S. institution prior to enrollment.